woodcollin10/ai-enhanced-siem-security-lab/README.md

 The Security log was filtered for **Event ID 4625**, which represents a failed logon attempt.
 The Event Viewer results showed multiple instances of Event ID 4625, confirming that the authentication failures were being logged by Windows.

-> Note: Windows records the authentication failure and related event information, but does not record the actual password that was entered.

 <img width="800" height="564" alt="Event Viewer" src="https://github.com/user-attachments/assets/5fd1180d-e86b-407a-9a5b-100ea4927092" />

 The selected event shows: